sharkymark/v2-templates/README.md

 You can find API endpoints from inspecting the UI in your browser tools.
 [Here are examples](api.md) to get you going.
 This new repo [coder-hw](https://github.com/sharkymark/coder-hw) heavily uses the Coder API with a Python-based CLI app.

-## Template Emoji URLs

-Here are several [Emoji URLs](emoji-urls.md) to IDE, programming language, and infrastructure emojis to make your templates pop in the Coder UI.

 ## Frequently Asked Questions (FAQ)

-[Coder's docs](https://github.com/coder/coder/tree/main/docs) are the first place to answers but I compile things that I find are important or recurring.
-[Here is the FAQ](faq.md).
+[Coder's docs](https://github.com/coder/coder/tree/main/docs) are the first place to answers.

 ## Easiest way to getting started